blfcweb/biggestlittlefc.github.io/theme/story-00.md

 <div class="dialogue">
 <h4>DIEGO</h4>
 <p class="parenthetical">(pointing at each person as he addresses them)</p>
 <p>Come on guys!
-First off, Karen, this'll be cheaper; Fursuasion might go bankrupt if we don’t do something.
-Hermes, Dash, we’ll get the lower attendance you need!
+First off, Karen, this'll be cheaper; Fursuasion might go bankrupt if we don't do something.
+Hermes, Dash, we'll get the lower attendance you need!
 Something our staff can actually handle.
 And Rojo!
 Imagine how much easier your life would be with fewer events and a smaller con space!</p>
 </div>
 <p>Diego puts his hands up to emphasize his words</p>
 <div class="dialogue">
 <h4>DIEGO</h4>
-<p>Because of last year’s fiasco of a con, the hotel is threatening to cancel next year’s contract!
-If we don’t do something this year, Fursuasion might not happen.</p>
+<p>Because of last year's fiasco of a con, the hotel is threatening to cancel next year's contract!
+If we don't do something *this* year, Fursuasion might not happen.</p>
 </div>
 <div class="dialogue">
 <h4>HERMES</h4>